theramiyer/blog/content/post/2016/on-vegetarianism.md

 of one’s trust.
 One can never earn it back once it’s lost.

 Similarly, comments like, ‘You’re a Brahmin!
 You’re not supposed to eat meat’, is wrong, too.
-There’s no _supposed to_ in this case.
+There’s no _supposed to_ here.
 It’s the individual’s choice to eat what he wants to.
 If a person doesn’t even have that right, how do you call yourself a free society?
 I personally discourage such attitude.

 One of my friends posted, ‘The only rule is to eat healthy.’
 Of course!
 There’s no rule about what to eat and what not to.
 But just like how there’s a line between eating animals’ meat and human meat, there’s a line between eating sentient and non-sentient beings.
 If you want to eat meat, fair enough.
 No comments.
 But at the same time, if vegetarians choose not to eat meat, please extend the same courtesy to them.
 They’d really appreciate it.
 I do.
-I consider it very thoughtful when someone buys an eggless cake for a birthday celebration—it’s an amazing feeling when someone does that.
+I consider it very thoughtful when someone buys an eggless cake for a birthday celebration.
-Even though I’m not usually a fan of cakes and pastries, I end up eating a good slice, just for the kind gesture.
+Even though I’m not usually a fan of cakes and pastries, I end up eating a slice, just to appreciate the kind gesture.
 What better way than that to share happiness?

-All right, that’s some good 1900 words.
+All right, that should do for now.
 With apologies to those whom the original post may have, inadvertently, offended, I wish you a great weekend!